mcv-m6-video/mcv-m6-2019-team4/README.md

 # Applicability

-Any problem where video sequence analysis can be applied to obtain accurate automatic results
+Any problem where video sequence analysis is applied to automatically track objects.

 # How to run